bngwanf/routr.ai/README.md

 ## Project Overview
 [Routr.ai](https://routr.ai) is a Django-based web application designed to manage trip data, fuel purchase records, and other logistic tasks for truck drivers.
 It integrates GPT-4 for advanced functionality such as trip report generation based on user inputs.

+### Test the Site

+To explore and test the features of the Routr.ai application, please use the following login credentials:

+- **Username**: `user@gmail.com`
+- **Password**: `TestPass123$`

+Feel free to log in and try out the various features.
+These credentials are provided for testing purposes only.

 ## Project Structure
 The project consists of multiple modules and configurations to handle server operations, API integrations, and application logic.
 Below is a breakdown of the key components: